eliemichel/webgpu-headers/doc/README.md

 Documentation
 =============

-The documentation is automatically generated from `webgpu.yml` using Python and [MkDocs](https://www.mkdocs.org).
+The documentation of WebGPU native is automatically generated from `webgpu.yml` using Python and [MkDocs](https://www.mkdocs.org).

 Build
 -----